 A strong therapy note weaves these elements together.
 For example, a family therapist addressing conflict patterns would describe not only the interaction observed in the session, but also how those patterns relate to the client’s presenting concerns and the chosen therapeutic approach.

 From a reimbursement perspective, payers evaluate medical necessity through documentation.
-Even clinically appropriate care may be denied if therapy notes fail to clearly demonstrate diagnosis-based need, functional impairment, and intervention effectiveness.
+Even clinically appropriate care may be denied if therapy notes fail to clearly demonstrate medical necessity and treatment relevance.
+Documentation must align with payer-defined criteria for clinical justification; therefore, it must support the services billed and reflect clear clinical reasoning.
+This alignment between documentation and billing is typically managed through mental health billing companies to support claim adjudication.

 A medically necessary therapy note goes beyond summarizing the conversation that occurred during the session.
 It captures the clinical reasoning behind treatment decisions, showing how the therapist’s interventions connect to the client’s symptoms, functional challenges, and long-term goals.
 Regardless of whether a clinician uses SOAP, DAP, BIRP, or another documentation framework, certain elements consistently support medical necessity and should appear in every progress note.